inika1/geo_proj/README.md

     Takes in two numerical data columns(variable 1 & 2), both dropdowns will only show numerical values.

-    If the group by dropdown is selected and has only two unique values(eg male and female): an unpaired t test will be calculated and the results will be shown (using statsmodels)
+    If the group by dropdown is selected and has only two unique values(eg male and female), an unpaired t test will be calculated and the results will be shown (using statsmodels).

 ### group by dropdown:

-    The histogram and scatter plot values can be grouped and colored differently depending on the data column selected in the groupby dropdown - if nothing is selected the values will not be grouped
+    The histogram and scatter plot values can be grouped and colored differently depending on the data column selected in the groupby dropdown - if nothing is selected the values will not be grouped.

     To use the group by dropdown for the map, you must also select a value in the select map condition dropdown.
     The map will only show locations for the subjects that have that value as well